 GDP Annual Growth Rate in Namibia averaged 3.28 percent from 1990 until 2020, reaching an all time high of 21 percent in the third quarter of 2004 and a record low of -11.80 percent in the third quarter of 2020.
 This page provides the latest reported value for - Namibia GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Namibia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-GDP Annual Growth Rate in Namibia is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Namibia to stand at 0.80 in 12 months time.
-In the long-term, the Namibia GDP Annual Growth Rate is projected to trend around 2.60 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Namibia is expected to be 8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Namibia to stand at 2.30 in 12 months time.
+In the long-term, the Namibia GDP Annual Growth Rate is projected to trend around 2.40 percent in 2022 and 2.00 percent in 2023, according to our econometric models.